Fort William First Nation

 Fort William First Nation (Animkii Wajiw) is an Ojibwa First Nation reserve in Ontario, Canada.
 The administrative headquarters for this band government is south of Thunder Bay.
 As of January 2008, the First Nation had a registered population of 1,798 people, of which their on-Reserve population was 832 people.

-Fort William First Nation has a two rink arena which is home to the Thunder Bay Bearcats of the Superior International Junior Hockey League and has a fitness centre overlooking rink 1.
+Fort William First Nation has a two rink arena which was home to the Thunder Bay Bearcats of the Superior International Junior Hockey League until 2009 and has a fitness centre overlooking rink 1.
 A business park in the eastern end of the community is home to the head offices of Wasaya Airways and the band offices, among others.

 Reserve

 The First Nation have reserved for themselves the 5815.1 ha Fort William Indian Reserve 52, which serves as the land base for the First Nation.